 The Penguins were Stanley Cup winners in the following seasons:

-The Blues won the Stanley Cup for the first time in franchise history even though they were in the last place in the league as late as January 2019 and 250-1 longshots to win the title at the time.
+The Blues won the Stanley Cup for the first time in franchise history, even though they were in the last place in the league as late as January 2019 and 250-1 longshots to win the title at the time.

 Having fired their coach a third of the way into the season, the Pittsburgh Penguins were 14-1 longshots to win the Stanley Cup at the start of the NHL Playoffs in 2016.

-The team still managed to earn the No. 2 seed in the Eastern Conference, but that meant a matchup, against the New York Rangers, the team that had knocked them out of the NHL Playoffs the past two seasons.
-They beat the Rangers in five games, a Presidents’ Trophy-winning Washington Capitals team in six games, and survived a Game 7 against the Tampa Bay Lightning in the Eastern Conference Finals to move on to the Stanley Cup Finals.
+The team still managed to earn the No. 2 seed in the Eastern Conference, but that meant a matchup against the New York Rangers, the team that had knocked them out of the NHL Playoffs the past two seasons.
+They beat the Rangers in five games, a Presidents’ Trophy-winning Washington Capitals team in six games, and then survived a Game 7 against the Tampa Bay Lightning in the Eastern Conference Finals to move on to the Stanley Cup Finals.

 The 2011–12 Los Angeles Kings were the eighth seed in the Western Conference Playoffs and 17-1 longshots to win the Stanley Cup.

 However, the team captured its first Stanley Cup Championship beating the Conference’s first, second and third seeds before handling the New Jersey Devils in the Stanley Cup Finals.
 The Kings only lost four games the whole playoffs, including two in the Stanley Cup Finals.